 This is because the shared ownership scheme aims to help people to buy a home that they can live in.

 We will consider allowing you to rent out your home for short agreed periods of time.
-For example, if you have to work away from home for a year or less.
+For example, if you have to work away from home for a year or less, or if your home is affected by building safety work.

 For more information, please contact your Leasehold Officer.